Wings30306/calling-mrs-christmas/README.md

 1. You now have the choice to enable automatic deploys or deploy manually. _This project uses automated deployment_
 1. Your project will need to contain the following in order for Heroku to deploy it:

-   - a Procfile: this specifies the commands that are executed by the app on startup.
+   - A Procfile: this specifies the commands that are executed by the app on startup.
 You can use a Procfile to declare a variety of process types, including:

      - Your app’s web server
      - Multiple types of worker processes